AI Training Progress

 How Our AI Thinks

 Identifying blackwater larvae and midnight plankton isn't just a database lookup problem — it requires judgment.
-Here's how we built that judgment through three iterations.
+Here's how we built that judgment through four iterations.

 V1The Foundation